 This program is designed to prepare or update students with marketable computer skills combined with technical hardware skills.
-The elective component can be utilized to tailor six credit hours to their specific career objective.
+The elective component can be utilized to tailor nine credit hours to their specific career objective.

-BUS 1013 BUS 2103 Introduction to Business Human Relations in Business
+BUS 1013 Introduction to Business

+CIS 1033 Introduction to Computer Programming

 CIS 1113 A+ Computer Technician I

 CIS 1203 Introduction to Computers

 CIS 1503 Introduction to Operating Systems

 CIS 2503 Microcomputer Business Applications

 CIS 2673 Internet Concepts and Security

-CIS electives (6 credit hours)
+CIS electives (9 credit hours)

-ENG 1003 Composition I

-PARAMEDIC TECHNOLOGY CERTIFICATE PROGRAM
+PARAMEDIC TECHNOLOGY